 When you’re pregnant, the foods you eat are your top priority.
-A pregnant woman is always worried about what to eat and what not, as it can harm the baby.
-A baby depends on the mother for nutrients that help in its development.
+A pregnant woman is always worried about what to eat and what not, as a baby depends on the mother for nutrients that help in its development.

 What Fruit To Eat During Pregnancy?

 Proper nutrition is important for health.
 Eating nutrient-dense whole foods help your body function properly, supplies you with energy, and reduces your risk of certain diseases.
-On the other hand, eating processed foods with no nutritional value fills you with empty calories and harms your health.
+On the other hand, eating processed foods with no nutritional value fills you with empty calories and may harm your health.

 Many know that a healthy balanced diet should include whole grains, lean protein, healthy fats, and many fruits and vegetables.
 But is it safe to eat fruit during pregnancy?
 Yes, it is safe, and several types of fruit are most beneficial during pregnancy.
 There are, however, some that should be avoided.

 A healthy, varied diet helps both a pregnant woman and the baby healthy (6).
 The food a pregnant woman eats Proper prenatal nutrition helps develop the fetal brain and other parts and reduces the risk of congenital defects.
 It also helps the baby achieve a healthy birth weight.

 Eating nutritious meals also benefits the mother.
 It helps in the proper absorption of nutrients.
 A proper diet helps reduce the risk of anemia and other unpleasant symptoms like fatigue and morning sickness.

 This way, a pregnant woman can avoid excessive weight gain due to processed foods that are calorific.
 Excessive weight gain puts a pregnant woman at a higher risk of negative maternal, fetal, and childhood outcomes (21).
 It may also result in macrosomia (your baby being born larger than average) (8).